canonical/jenkins-k8s-operator/docs/how-to/configure-update-time-range.md

 ### Configure update-time-range

-Use the `update-time-range` configuration to set the time interval when `jenkins-k8s` automatically aplies the latest patches for the current [LTS](https://www.jenkins.io/download/lts/) version.
+Use the `update-time-range` configuration to set the time interval when `jenkins-k8s` automatically applies the latest patches for the current [LTS](https://www.jenkins.io/download/lts/) version.
 The minimum time interval is 1 hour.
 Time range is applied each day of the week.

 ```